My heart is my art. I've created this little studio of a blog where I can wear my art on my sleeve and hopefully benefit others.

 1. My recovery from Chronic Fatigue Syndrome and severe insomnia via natural, non-pharmaceutical means.
 In time this blog will tell exactly how I did that.
 I spend a lot of time reading medical abstracts and healed myself by applying research based approaches I learned there.
 So much helpful complementary medicine has actually been put to scientific study, yet few know this.
 Most doctors don't know it.
 I didn't know it either until I started digging around medical journals.
 I share my findings on this blog.
 Now that my own health has come together I can think about the world outside my door.

-2. My son's diagnosis with Autism, the off-the-charts increase in that condition these last few decades, and recent scientific findings suggesting that this condition is associated with environmental pollution.
-And it is not just Autism.
+2. My son's diagnosis with Autism and recent scientific findings suggesting that link the condition to environmental pollution.
 Childhood disorders and illnesses are increasing across the board.
 Due, in part, to profuse amounts of endocrine disrupting chemicals and hormones in our food and environment, children are entering puberty at younger ages, putting them at risk for cancer later in life.
 And, ADHD has been linked to heavy metal exposure in the air and food, while developmental disorders in general are linked to flame retardants that are in everything from our carpets and bedding to cars and computers.
 This canary-in-the-coalmine generation is paying a high price for our having turned the entire planet into a hazmat zone.
 I believe we can turn that around and this blog tries to help in some small way.

 3. In college I worked in a restaurant.
 I have never been one who could abuse my body for long with impunity.
 I need three squares and a few minutes here and there to think.
 Yet, restaurant work can be notorious for requiring employees to push themselves during punishing shifts with little time to eat or think.